shuflovic/JD_66/README.md

-# Town 66 - Digital Edition
+# JD 66 - Digital Edition

 This is a digital, single-player adaptation of the tile-laying puzzle game "Town 66".
 It's a game of logic and spatial reasoning where the goal is to place as many tiles as possible onto the grid while following a simple placement rule.